kendrum/cosmicHarmonium/README.md

 -I got a call from Jan Fairchild.
 He works on sound and referred by Br.
 Jay.
 Jan suggested a piano option for the sound.
 Sept 18:
 - I added a new (better) asynchronous loader for the time signatures.
 They had been balking during Medley mode.
+Sept 27:
+- I'm putting the current files on Git